vanadium/website/content/syncbase/first-app.md

 ## Please note
 Internet connectivity is required the first time the app is run to authenticate the user and generate an offline auth certificate.
-Subsequence runs do not require Internet connectivity.
+Subsequence runs do not require Internet connectivity for 24 hours.
+(Auth protocol starts trying to refresh the certificate after 12 hours and it would expire in 24 hours if all tries are unsuccessful).
 {{/ helpers.info }}

 After running the application on 2 or more devices with Internet connectivity,